 Chris J. Mitchell

-Royal Holloway, University of London, Egham TW20 0EX, UK c.mitchell@rhul.ac.uk; www.chrismitchell.net
+Information Security Group, Royal Holloway, University of London

-Abstract.
+www.chrismitchell.net

+6th March 2024

+Abstract

 This paper re-examines the security of three related block cipher modes of operation designed to provide authenticated encryption.
 These modes, known as PES-PCBC, IOBC and EPBC, were all proposed in the mid-1990s.
 However, analyses of security of the latter two modes were published more recently.
 In each case one or more papers describing security issues with the schemes were eventually published, although a flaw in one of these analyses (of EPBC) was subsequently discovered - this means that until now EPBC had no known major issues.
 This paper establishes that, despite this, all three schemes possess defects which should prevent their use - especially as there are a number of efficient alternative schemes possessing proofs of security.